AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 **Issue**: _Content Security Policy error_.
 The storefront displays the following error in the console log: `The Content-Security-Policy directive frame-ancestors does not support the source expression unsafe-inline`.
 Storefront performance is not affected. <!--- MC-42613-->

 **Issue**: _Anomalies with PayPal Credit display of gift card amounts_.
 When PayPal Credit is enabled and multiple gift card amounts are configured, if a shopper changes the amount for the value of a gift card, the storefront does not update the amount for installment payments.
-A fix for this issue will be included in {{ site.data.var.ee }} 2.4.4 and {{ site.data.var.ce }} 2.4.4.<!--- MC-42499 AC-344-->
+A fix for this issue will be included in Adobe Commerce 2.4.4 and Magento Open Source 2.4.4.<!--- MC-42499 AC-344-->

 **Issue**:  _The **Add to order** button does not work for products added to the cart by SKU_.
 Magento displays this error message when you click on the **Add to order** button after adding products to the order by SKU: `An error has happened during application run`.
 Products are not added to the cart. **Workaround**: Use the Add Products feature. <!--- AC-345-->

 **Issue**: The GraphQL `category` and `categoryList` queries ignore Category permissions that determine whether categories in a shared catalog are hidden or exposed.
 The storefront currently displays all categories that have been assigned or unassigned to the shared catalog.
-This affects {{site.data.var.ee}} 2.4.3 deployments that implement a PWA storefront for which B2B shared catalogs have been enabled. <!--- MC-42528-->
+This affects Adobe Commerce 2.4.3 deployments that implement a PWA storefront for which B2B shared catalogs have been enabled. <!--- MC-42528-->

 ## Community contributions